-- The bodhisattva Śāntamati then requested Vajrapāṇi, Lord of the Guhyakas, "Please use your inspired eloquence, Lord of the Guhyakas, to shine light on those occurrences that were the causes of wonders, beginning with a description of the splendid array of the Bodhisattva's severe ascetic practices, his arrival at the seat of awakening, his defeat of Māra, and his turning of the wheel of Dharma, all of which you have witnessed." - When this was said, Vajrapāṇi, Lord of the Guhyakas, responded to the bodhisattva Śāntamati. "Śāntamati," he said, "the splendid array of the Bodhisattva's virtues is immeasurable.
+- 11.1 The bodhisattva Śāntamati then requested Vajrapāņi, Lord of the Guhyakas, "Please use your inspired eloquence, Lord of the Guhyakas, to shine light on those occurrences that were the causes of wonders, beginning with a description of the splendid array of the Bodhisattva's severe ascetic practices, his arrival at the seat of awakening, his defeat of Māra, and his turning of the wheel of Dharma, all of which you have witnessed." - 11.2 When this was said, Vajrapāṇi, Lord of the Guhyakas, responded to the bodhisattva Śāntamati. "Śāntamati," he said, "the splendid array of the Bodhisattva's virtues is immeasurable.
 It would not be easy for me to describe them in full or in detail if I were to use the whole length of my life, even if it were to last for an eon.
-However, I could gesture at them to some extent. - "Moreover, Śāntamati, the severe ascetic practices of the Bodhisattva were not of a single type.
+However, I could gesture at them to some extent. - 11.3 "Moreover, Śāntamati, the severe ascetic practices of the Bodhisattva were not of a single type.
 In order to defeat the rival teachers and their followers, the Bodhisattva undertook various vows, physical austerities, and physical postures.
 The rival teachers and their followers longed to undertake them, too, but the austerities were so intense, so extreme, and so severe that they were unable actively to display them.
-However, they were all displayed by the Bodhisattva.
-160 - "In this respect, Śāntamati, some beings saw the Bodhisattva standing on one leg.
+However, they were all displayed by the Bodhisattva.160

+"In this respect, Śāntamati, some beings saw the Bodhisattva standing on one leg.
 Some saw him standing with one arm raised above his head.
 Some saw him staring at the sun.
 Some saw him practicing the austerity of the five fires.
 Some saw him engaged in the ascetic practice of standing without ever sitting down.
 Some saw him standing [F.147.a] without moving.
 Some saw him standing with one leg held aloft.
 Some saw him standing on his head.
+Some saw him lying on a bed of thorns.
 Some saw him lying on a bed of cow dung.
 Some saw him sitting on a seat of stone.
 Some saw him lying on a bed of reeds.
 Some saw him lying on a bed of wooden boards.
 Some saw him lying on a bed of pestles.
 Some saw him lying on a bed of dust.
-Some saw him following the sun. $\frac{161}{}$
+Some saw him following the sun.161

-"Some saw him wearing clothes made of nut palm leaves.\frac{162}{2} Some saw him wearing clothes made of mu\(\tilde{n}\)ja grass.
+11.5 "Some saw him wearing clothes made of nut palm leaves.162 Some saw him wearing clothes made of muñja grass.
 Some saw him wearing clothes made of balbaja grass.
-Some saw him wearing clothes made of ku\(\tilde{a}\) grass.
+Some saw him wearing clothes made of kuśa grass.
 Some saw him wearing black antelope skin.
-Some saw him wearing monastic robes.\frac{163}{2} Some saw him naked.
+Some saw him wearing monastic robes.163 Some saw him naked.
 Some saw him wearing clothes made of darbha grass.
-Some saw him wearing clothes made of tree bark.\frac{164}{2}
+Some saw him wearing clothes made of tree bark.164

-"Some saw him eating grains of millet.
-Some saw him eating grains of barley.
+11.6 "Some saw him eating grains of millet.165 Some saw him eating grains of barley.
 Some saw him eating roots, leaves, flowers, fruits, shoots, seeds, and lotus roots.
 Some saw him undertaking a six-day fast.
 Some saw him abstaining from meat.
-Some saw him eating jujube fruits, kodo millet, mung beans, māṣa beans, grains of puffed rice, sesame seeds, or grains of uncooked rice.
+Some saw him eating jujube fruits, kodo millet,166 mung beans, māṣa beans, grains of puffed rice,167 sesame seeds, or grains of uncooked rice.
 Some saw him sustaining himself only with water.
 Some saw him sustaining himself with drops of ghee.
 Some saw him sustaining himself with drops of milk.
 Some saw him eating no food at all.
 Some saw him free of fatigue.
 Some saw him sitting alone.
 Some saw him standing alone.